adamchainz/pelican_novapost/content/python_bash_auto_complete.rst

     #
     #     source ~/path/to/my_script_bash_completion
     #
-    # After you do that, tab completion will immediately be made available in your
+    # After you do that, tab completion will immediately be made available in
-    # current Bash shell.
+    # your current Bash shell.
 But it won't be available next time you log in.
     #
     # Installing
     # ==========
     #
-    # To install this, point to this file from your .bash_profile, like so:
+    # To install this, source this file from your .bash_profile, like so:
     #
     #     source ~/path/to/my_script_bash_completion
     #